ethereum/hive/README.md

   * `HIVE_MINER` address to credit with mining rewards (if set, start mining)
   * `HIVE_MINER_EXTRA` extra-data field to set for newly minted blocks

+The client has the responsibility of mapping the hive environment variables to its own command line flags.
+To assist in this, Hive illustrates a technique in the `clients/go-ethereum` folder using `mapper.jq`, which is invoked in `geth.sh` This technique can be replicated for other clients.

+## Enode script

+For devp2p tests or other simulations that require to know the specific enode of the client instance, the client must provide an `enode.sh` that echoes the enode of the running instance.
+This is executed by the Hive host remotely to get the id.

-### Starting the client
+## Starting the client

 After initializing the client blockchain (genesis, chain, blocks), the last task of the entry script is to start up the client itself.
 The following defaults are required by `hive` to enable automatic network assembly and firewall enforcement:

  * Clients should open their HTTP-RPC endpoint on `0.0.0.0:8545` (mandatory)
  * Clients should open their WS-RPC endpoint on `0.0.0.0:8546` (optional)
  * Clients should open their IPC-RPC endpoints at `/rpc.ipc` (optional)

 There is no need to handle graceful client termination.
 Clients will be forcefully aborted upon test suite completion and all related data purged.
 A new instance will be started for every test.

 ### Smoke testing new clients

-To quickly check if a client adheres to the requirements of `hive`, there is a suite of smoke test validations and simulations that just initialize clients with some pre-configured states and queries it from the various RPC endpoints.
+To quickly check if a client adheres to the requirements of `hive`, there is a suite of smoke test simulations that just initialize clients with some pre-configured states and queries it from the various RPC endpoints.

 ```
-$ hive --client=go-ethereum_latest --smoke
+$ hive --client=go-ethereum_latest --sim smoke
-...
-Validation results:
-{
-  "go-ethereum:latest": {
-    "pass": [
-      "smoke/genesis-chain",
-      "smoke/genesis-chain-blocks",
-      "smoke/genesis-only"
-    ]
-  }
-}
 ...
 Simulation results:
 {